opatiny/chemexper-internship-workbook/bioreactor/projects/nodered-bioreactor-gui/nodered-bioreactor-gui.md

 ## Serial commands

-The useful serial commands of the bioreactor are:
+The useful serial commands of the bioreactor are described in [bioreactor-commands.md](../generalDoc/bioreactor-commands.md).

-- `lm`: to get the multilogs, follow it with a number that indicate from which log id you want to retrieve the data
-- `uc`: to retrieve the current settings
-- `o`: one-wire info -> allows to debug the temperature probe

 ## Debug system